Directional testing for high-dimensional multivariate normal distributions: Numerical results based on various sample sizes

 \section{Numerical results based on various sample sizes $n$}

-In this section, Monte Carlo simulations referred to the six hypotheses problems consider various sample sizes $n$ and fixed ratio $p/n=0.3$.
-We report the limiting null distribution, estimated $p$-values, empirical Type I error at $\alpha=0.05$ and power based on $1000$ replications.
-Such a number of replications is moderate for computational convenience, yet it is still useful to give a general idea about the accuracy of the methods.
-The empirical null distribution of the DT, CLT, LRT, BC, Sko1 and Sko2 statistics is compared with their corresponding theoretical distribution.
-The empirical distribution of the $p$-values under the null hypothesis is examined instead with respect to the uniform distribution.
+In this section, Monte Carlo simulations referred to the six hypotheses problems are considered with various sample sizes $n$ and fixed ratio $p/n=0.3$.
+We report the empirical null distribution of the statistics, of $p$-values, the empirical Type I errors at $\alpha=0.05$ and power based on $10,000$ replications.
+The empirical distribution of the $p$-values under the null hypothesis is instead compared to the uniform distribution.

-Figures \ref{SMsimulation:density null case1 n}-\ref{SMsimulation:pvalue null case6 n} illustrate the empirical null distribution and the $p$-value distribution.
-The results show that the DT and CLT maintain substantial accuracy with various sample sizes.
-On the contrary, the chi-square approximation of the LRT, BC, Sko1 and Sko2 is not reliable.
-Tables \ref{SMtable type I normal:case1 n}-\ref{SMtable type I normal:case6 n} report the estimated Type I error and corrected Type I error at the nominal level $\alpha = 0.05$.
-The DT and CLT tests exhibit a good performance over the different choices of the sample size.
-The LRT, BC, Sko1, and Sko2 tests fail to control the Type I error when $p/n=0.3$.
+Figures \ref{SMsimulation:pvalue null case4 n}--\ref{SMsimulation:pvalue null case5 n} illustrate the empirical null distribution of the $p$-values.
+The results show that the directional test and central limit theorem test maintain extreme accuracy with various sample sizes.
+On the contrary, the chi-square approximations to $W$, $W_{BC}$, $W^*$ and $W^{**}$ are not reliable and get worse and worse as $n$ increases.
+Tables \ref{SMtable type I normal:case4 n}--\ref{SMtable type I normal:case6 n} report the estimated Type I error and corrected Type I error at the nominal level $\alpha = 0.05$.
+The directional test and central limit theorem test confirm an excellent performance for all sample sizes.
+On the other hand, $W$, $W_{BC}$, $W^*$ and $W^{**}$ completely fail to control the Type I error when $p/n=0.3$.

-We also investigate the performance in terms of corrected power for the six problems.
+We also investigate the performance in terms of corrected power for the six hypothesis problems.
 Corrected power is obtained based on the corrected Type I error.
-The CLT, LRT and BC have the same corrected power since they use the same test statistic, and result in different cutoff values for the corrected Type I error.
-Figure \ref{SMFigures: local power vary sample size} shows that the corrected power of DT is comparable with that of CLT, having the best performance across settings.
-The DT is slightly more powerful than CLT in \textit{Case 3} and \textit{Case 4}.
-The Sko1 and Sko2 tests have the lowest power.
+The central limit theorem test, $W$ and $W_{BC}$ have the same corrected power since they use the same test statistic, and simply result in different cutoff values for the corrected Type I error.